Probate Court

 • Partial Guardian - This is a guardian of a developmentally disabled person who possesses fewer than all the legal rights and powers of a plenary guardian, and whose rights, powers, and duties have been specifically enumerated by court order.

-• Temporary Guardian - This guardian is appointed for a temporary period of time pending a full guardianship hearing or when the appointed guardian is not performing his or her duties.
+• Temporary Guardian - This guardian is appointed for a temporary period of time pending a full guardianship hearing.
 A temporary guardian can only do those things which are specifically authorized by the appointing court.

 • Conservator of a Minor - This conservator has the authority and responsibility to manage the minor's finances.